Close

 Vatican City Visa Requirements: Entry Rules and Exemptions

 Do you need a visa for Vatican City?
-No separate visa is required for Vatican City.
-Entry follows Italy's immigration rules since Vatican City operates under Italian jurisdiction for border control purposes.
+No separate visa is required since Vatican City is only accessible via Italy, and access is governed by Italian immigration laws and the Schengen Agreement.
+Vatican City operates under Italian jurisdiction for border control purposes.

 Visa-Free Access for Tourism and Business